smoke-wolf/GitHub-Package-Manager/README.md

 	git clone -b v1.5.0 https://github.com/smoke-wolf/GitHub-Package-Manager.git
 	cd GitHub-Package-Manager
 	python3 Start.py

+Post-Account notes:

+    python3 CLI.py
+Then Select **Option 4** From The List.
+And Finaly:

+    python3 Start.py

 # Our Vision :stars:
 GHPM is designed to be a straightforward app for anyone to streamline their GitHub experience.